Words, Photos & Videos by Riley Matthews

 The terrain here is expansive and deliciously irresistible for my type of advanced skiing.
 From wide-open groomers to powder-filled tree runs, there's enough to keep even the most aggressive skiers entertained for days.
 The new West Bowl Express – opened just in time for this winter season – makes available previously untouched terrain and, as I stand at the summit, the mountain stretches out before me in every direction.

 But skiing isn't the only way to experience Sun Peaks.
-Its almost a sideshow to the magic of the activities and food that surround the base village.
+It's almost a sideshow to the magic of the activities and food that surround the base village.
 One night, we snowshoe our way to fondue, a tour only made possible by the entrepreneurship of creative Canadians who have taken the best of life in Europe's alps and brought it to these North American peaks.

 We trek through snow-laden forests, stopping by a crackling campfire for hot cider, before wrapping up with a cheese-and-chocolate fondue feast in a cosy lodge.